kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 the process of route matching.

 When using multiple backends in traffic splitting, all backend services should have session persistence enabled.
-Nonetheless, implementations MUST also support traffic splitting scenarios in which one service has persistence enabled while the other does not.
-This support is necessary, particularly in scenarios where users are transitioning to or from an implementation version designed with or without persistence.
+Nonetheless, implementations MUST carefully consider how to manage traffic splitting scenarios in which one service has persistence enabled while the other does not.
+This includes scenarios where users are transitioning to or from an implementation version designed with or without persistence.
+For traffic splitting scenario within a single route rule, this GEP leaves the decision to the implementation.
+Implementations MAY choose to apply session persistence to all backends equally, reject the session persistence configuration entirely, or apply session persistence only for the backends with it configured.

 See [Edge Case Behavior](#edge-case-behavior) for more use cases on traffic splitting.